ifeanyichukwujames/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints effective user name
+script that prints all the groups the current user is part of